DevotedMC/style-guide/GettingStarted/README.md

 5. Install MariaDB: `https://mariadb.org/download/`

-    * if you're on macOS or Linux, you may find it easier to install via package managers, such as:
+    * If you're on macOS or Linux, you may find it easier to install via package managers, such as:

         * Homebrew: `brew install mariadb`